Including books about specific works.

 The Piety of Thinking.
 Translated by James G. Hart and John C. Maraldo, Bloomington, Indiana University Press, 1976.

-This book has sixty pages with the following by Heidegger, plus an additional 150 pages of commentary from the translators.
+This book has sixty pages by Heidegger -- the list below -- plus an additional 150 pages of commentary from the translators.

 Poetry, Language, Thought.
 Translated by Albert Hofstadter, New York, Harper & Row, 1971.